ionic-team/ionic-portals/website/docs/android/api-reference/portal-builder.md

 ### setStartDir

-Set the directory of the `Portal`.
+Set the directory of the [Portal](./portal).
 This directory is the on device directory of where your web application is located.

 #### Usage